Chrysler Valiant: RV1 (R Series)

 The RV1 (or R Series) Valiant was an instant success.
 Not everyone was taken instantly by the car's styling, but the general consensus was that the car had a modern, almost space age quality about it.

 Also notable was the Valiant's performance with 145 bhp from the 225 Slant-6 engine.
 This was a lot of power compared to the competing Holdens and Fords, which offered only 75 bhp and 90 bhp SAE respectively.

 Standard transmission in the RV1 was a floor-shifted three-speed manual with a non-synchro first gear.
-A pushbutton-operated three-speed TorqueFlite automatic was optional.
+A button-operated three-speed TorqueFlite automatic was optional.
 Other options included a heater-demister unit, as well as a "Moparmatic" deluxe pushbutton transistor radio.